IanWagener/airbnb_clone/README.md

 The branch master stems from the collaboration with Ian, it uses Ian's server 158.69.78.227.

-The branch Siphan uses the domain siphan.tech on Siphan's server 158.69.84.193.
+On the fork https://github.com/Siphan/airbnb_clone/, the branch Siphan uses the domain siphan.tech on Siphan's server 158.69.84.193.